Chittorgarh: Geography

+Chittorgarh is located at in southern Rajasthan.
+It has an average elevation of 394 m.
+The district encompasses 350.8 square km (3.17 per cent of the Rajasthan State).

 History

 Originally called Chitrakuta, the Chittor Fort is said to have been built by Chitranga, a Mori king.

 The Guhila (Gahlot) ruler Bappa Rawal is said to have captured the fort in either 728 CE or 734 CE.
 However, some historians doubt the historicity of this legend, arguing that the Guhilas did not control Chittor before the reign of the later ruler Allata.

 Chittor has a history going back several centuries.
 It was an ancient centre of Jain tradition.
 Chittor is adjacent to the ancient city of Madhyamika.
 The Jain inscriptions at Mathura from the Kushana period (1st–3rd centuries CE) mention a "Majjhimilla" branch of the "Kottiya" gana, indicating that it was a major Jain centre.
 The famous Acharya Haribhadra Suri (6th century CE) was born in Chittor and wrote "Dhurtopakhyana" there.

 Chittor was known as "Chit-Ror" at that time.
 Between 1251 and 1258, Balban repeatedly led troops to Chittor fort.
 Under the orders of Alauddin Khilji, Ulugh Khan laid siege to Ranthambore, Chittor and Bundi forts.

 ASI board at Chittorgarh Fort stating that the fort was originally built by the Mori rulers, who are claimed to be a branch of the Mauryan dynasty.

 In 1303, the Delhi Sultanate ruler Alauddin Khilji defeated the Guhila king Ratnasimha, and captured the fort.
 The fort was later captured by Hammir Singh, a king of the Sisodia branch of the Guhilas.
 Chittor gained prominence during the period of his successors, which included Rana Kumbha and Rana Sanga.
 In 1535, Bahadur Shah of Gujarat besieged and conquered the fort.
-However, Bahadur Shah was not able to hold Chittor for long and the Sisodia's captured it within a short time of his departure.
+However, Bahadur Shah was not able to hold Chittor for long, and the Sisodias captured it within a short time of his departure.

 In 1567–68, the Mughal emperor Akbar besieged and captured the fort.
 In 1615, as part of a peace treaty between Akbar's successor Jahangir and the Maharana of Mewar, Amar Singh I, Mewar accepted Mughal suzerainty and the fort as well as the areas surrounding Chittorgarh were given to Mewar.
 However, due to the military danger presented by the fort, it was never to be fortified or even repaired.

 The Maasir-i-Alamgiri, written by Saqi Must'ad Khan under Mughal patronage, chronicles the reign of Aurangzeb and records that on February 22, 1680 (1st Safar, 1091 AH), the emperor ordered the destruction of 63 Hindu temples in and around the city of Chittorgarh.

 Climate

-The climate is a tropical savanna climate (Koppen: Aw), showing traits of a humid subtropical climate (Koppen: Cwa), narrowly being precluded from being a semi arid climate (Koppen: BSh), with almost all its rainfall occurring during the summer monsoon.
+The climate is a tropical savanna climate (Koppen: Aw), showing traits of a humid subtropical climate (Koppen: Cwa), narrowly being precluded from being a semi-arid climate (Koppen: BSh), with almost all its rainfall occurring during the summer monsoon.